 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where LWLG declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .

-The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 66 cases where LWLG's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
+The RSI Oscillator points to a transition from a downward trend to an upward trend -- in cases where LWLG's RSI Indicator exited the oversold zone, of 24 resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
 LWLG’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.